kaishengyao/courses/Papers.md

 This paper seems solve the illegal tagging problem in a fundamental yet simple way.
 It masks the illegal paths with a large negative score in both training and inference.

 ## Self-supervised Learning
 1. Yann Lecun's [blog](https://ai.facebook.com/blog/self-supervised-learning-the-dark-matter-of-intelligence/) emphasized importance of self-supervised learning, in which less transcription is an advantage of this approach.
 For vision, as there is no vocabulary, it is hard to associate reconstruction with certainty&dimension - CV has infinite uncertainty.
 Therefore, for CV, it proposes an energey based method of contrastive learning, which uses a scalar value to describe how x and y fit each other.
 For example, the energy function can be a L2 norm.
+It suggests an architecture of using regualarized latent variable to generate unlimited amount of perturbations of the original data, and then use contrastive method to learn a good representation of the original input.
+The representation will be used in downstream supervised learning tasks.

 ## Continual Learning
 ### Study on Multi-modal models